 Studies show that by exposing our children to the same flavors multiple times and in different settings, they become more accepting of those same flavors over time.
 What you introduce now, will impact what they gravitate towards as they get older.
 In other words, practice makes perfect.
 And yet, 1 out of every 4 parents draws premature conclusions around their child's food preferences after merely two or fewer exposures.
 Would you ever give up on your child’s bike riding abilities after two tries?
 We need to keep practicing!

 The Eating Trail

 If you’re starting in the infancy stages, consult with your pediatrician first.
-Once your child is ready, we recommend starting with bold, flavorful foods so that acceptance and appreciation sets in from the very beginning.
-Your baby will begin to enjoy the taste of garlic, thyme, broccoli, and kale from those early meals and acquire the taste for savory foods that will prepare her for what she will eat as she grows older.
+Once your child is ready, we recommend starting with bold, flavorful foods so that acceptance and appreciation sets in from the beginning.
+Your baby will begin to enjoy the taste of garlic, thyme, broccoli, and kale from those early meals and acquire the taste for savory foods that will prepare her for what she will encounter as she grows older.
 If you’re starting in the toddler or school aged phase, then speak to kids about this incredible skill they can learn called eating.
 Empower them to make healthier choices that can help them grow bigger and stronger, and most importantly, encourage them to practice instead of giving up.

 In the book “First Bite: How We Learn To Eat,” author Bee Wilson has compiled decades of research on human predisposition to flavors, studies on infant nutrition and the way we learn to eat from our first bite through adulthood.
 It is a great resource for parents who are now beginning to introduce their children to solids.
 It is further proof that we need to change how we approach eating with our children and even ourselves!

 Eating is a learned behavior and one in which parents play an active role.
 To foster a habit of healthy eating in the future, we can’t quit at the first sign of resistance.
 We need to get back on that bike.
 Together, we can all ride into a healthier future if we just keep practicing!